Treforest: Morfydd Llwyn Owen

 The composer Morfydd Llwyn Owen (1891–1918) was born in Treforest, and educated at the Royal Academy of Music in London.
 She wrote hymns, choral music and orchestral works, often inspired by Welsh literacy and folk songs.
 In 1917, she married psychoanalyst Ernest Jones, but she died the following year at the age of 26.

 Meic Stephens

 Meic Stephens (1938–2018), the literary journalist, translator, poet and author, who was professor of creative writing and journalism at the University of Glamorgan, was born in Treforest.

 Tourist attraction

 World of Groggs is on the Broadway in Treforest, celebrating the ceramic figurines.

 Television series Doctor Who, Torchwood, and The Sarah Jane Adventures were filmed at Upper Boat Studios on Treforest Industrial Estate, before moving to Roath Lock studios in Cardiff Bay in 2011.

 Places of worship

-A number of places of worship exist in Treforest.
-The University of South Wales offers a chaplaincy service.
-The chaplaincy also occasionally provides services in conjunction with Castle Square United Reformed Church.
-Other Christian churches in the village include St Dyfrig's Roman Catholic Church off Broadway, and Calvary Baptist Church off Wood Road.
-There are two old synagogues no longer in use.
+Treforest has been/is home to a number of Places of Worship: